Youniwemi/einvoicing-for-woocommerce/readme.txt

 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==
+= 0.2.2 : Minor improvements
+* Updated tested Wordpress up to version.
+* Added option to support adding phone number and email to the invoice.
 = 0.2.1 : Important critical fixes
 * Fixed Fatal error while attaching invoice to email.
 * Fixed refresh preview.